milessabin/spray-json-shapeless/README.md

 ## Features:

 - Highlight errors and warnings in your code buffers.
-- Inspect the type of any expression,
+- Inspect the type of any expression.
-- Type member name completion
+- Type member name completion.

 ## Installation: